junlabucsd/mm3/docs/_Start_Here_.md

 ### Make movies per FOV (mm3_MovieMaker.py).

 Though making movies of your data is not strictly required for analysis, it's a good idea to do so!
 There is a script to make .mpg4 movies from TIFF files.
 See **mm3_MovieMaker guide** for usage and details.

+### Add additional image analysis to cell data (mm3_Colors.py).

+The cell data output by mm3_Segment.py contains information about all cells in the experiment, including which images and locations in the images they came from.
+You can use this to go back to additional image planes (colors) for secondary analysis, such as fluorescence levels or foci detection. mm3_Colors.py provides an example of how to add average fluorescent intensity information to the cell data.

+### Output data to various formats (mm3_OutputData.py).

+The cell information output by mm3_Segment.py is in the form of a dictionary of Cell objects which describe individual cells.
+You can use mm3_OutputData.py to both filter that dictionary and to save the data in different formats.
+See **Cell_data_description** for more information.